Frequently Asked Questions

 Who is eligible to apply?

-As of November 2015, our eligibility requirements have been updated.
 Please visit the eligibility page to see the listing of professions.

 Through expanded eligibility advanced nurse practitioners and physician assistants are now eligible for the IHeLp.